-- Best for startups, small and growing businesses, & agencies
+- Best for startups, small and growing businesses, & Agencies

 Here’s a strong all-in-one CRM solution that can automate anything from email drip campaigns and A/B testing of landing pages to customer service task management.

-Custom reporting, 360-degree contact (or lead) management, thousands of branded emails for very little cost, and you can see why this software has a high uptake.
+Custom reporting, 360-degree contact (or lead) management, and thousands of branded emails for very little cost, and you can see why this software has a high uptake.

 The platform makes it easy to design and track SMS campaigns or reach customers via Live Chat and in-app calling.
 There’s also a feature to get call scripts in the advanced packages.

 EngageBay offers great value for money in this space.
-The product comes with plenty of email templates, personalization, and automation features, and even integrated sales and CRM Bays.
+The product comes with plenty of email templates, personalization, and automation tools, and even integrated sales and CRM Bays.
 What it can add is integrations with more third-party business apps.

 - Powerful, simple all-in-one email marketing solution